Student Research Projects

 highly-dispersed single radio pulses and bursts in archival Parkes

-survey data taken of mid-latitude EGRET sources (see Crawford
+survey data taken of mid-latitude EGRET sources (see

-et al. 2006, Burke-Spolaor et al. 2011, and also below).
-Brian
+et al. 2011, and also below).
+Brian modified and ran PERL scripts

-modified and ran PERL scripts to process the raw data, and extended
+to process the raw data, and extended the search to a higher

-the search to a higher dispersion range than what was covered in the
+dispersion range than what was covered in the prior analysis of these

-prior analysis of these data.
-The extension in the dispersion range
+data.
+The extension in the dispersion range was motivated by the

-was motivated by the discovery of a highly-dispersed, extragalactic
+discovery of a highly-dispersed, extragalactic millisecond radio burst

-millisecond radio burst in another archival Parkes survey (see Lorimer et
+in another archival Parkes survey (see

 al. 2007) which indicated that such bursts might be present in